SOFTWARE PRODUCT DEVELOPMENT & QUALITY TESTING

 We have team members solely focused on the following areas to delivery better software for our customers:

 Project GovernanceMainly involved with management of resources, quality, and communication between the client and the team.

-DevelopmentDevelops the line of business solution based on the design and Entrance software development best practices.
+DevelopmentDevelops the line of business solution based on the design and Entrance custom software development best practices.

 User Experience/User InterfaceFocused on user interface and usability.

 Architecture and DesignResponsible for the design of the overall solution and ensuring that design optimally satisfies all requirements at scale.

 Quality Assurance in Software testingPerforms independent testing, ensures quality and smooth deployment.

 This model defines five distinct phases for a project.
 These phases overlap, define what needs to be accomplished and define a goal for quality.
 When used in combination with Entrance’s Agile methodology, these stages are small in scope and performed quickly.